-Not matching is devastating.
+Not matching can feel devastating.
 You work for years with the goal of matching in your chosen speciality.
 Not matching can have significant psychological consequences which can affect your mental health and potentially your patient care.
-Unfortunately, there are no great data to guide how to manage and support you through the psychological blow of not matching.
+Unfortunately, there is no great data to guide how to manage and support you through the psychological blow of not matching.
 Most medical students get through tough times in medical school by going to their peers.
-This, unfortunately, is something you might not want to talk about.
+This, unfortunately, might feel very difficult to talk about.
 While your colleagues are celebrating, you are experiencing increased stress of finding a spot in addition to the embarrassment of not matching.

 There are different supports for you.
 First, you should utilize the services provided by your medical school.
 Services such as mental health and debt counseling may be included in your tuition.
 You can also look to your health insurance to provide a list of counselors you can see.
 You may also be at risk for failing or doing poorly on upcoming rotations secondary to the psychological stressors of not matching and may need additional time to cope with your new situation.
-You should know that you can ask for a leave of absence if you need time.
+You should know you can ask for a leave of absence if you need time.
+Trust the individuals you have been working with through your Dean's Office and your specialty advisor(s).
+They too are available to provide support and resources to you as an individual, even outside the SOAP process.